“TOMORROW WE TAKE OVER THE WORLD”

 Interesting: “The Little History of the Mind-Brain”

 🔸The Pre-frontal cortex (PFC) makes up the largest part, the 2 lobes above & behind the eyes.
-It’s the ‘seat’ of personality, & its main job is to provide the ability to process information (internal or external input), so we can decide how to use info located in other sensory & memory centers throughout the brain
+It’s the ‘seat’ of personality, & its main job is to provide the ability to process information (internal or external input), so we can decide how to use information located in other sensory & memory centers throughout the brain

 It helps us take actions based on a specific goal in the moment, & does this in part by preventing irrelevant stimuli from interfering (we can keep reading a book even if there’s lots of noise nearby….).